homelab-alpha/adguard-home/README.md

 ## Contribute to Homelab-Alpha AdGuard Home repository

-### No external contributions are currently being accepted for this project
+No external contributions are currently being accepted for this project.

 ## Reporting Vulnerabilities